-While most traffickers are male, female suspects are also involved in low-ranking tasks.
-Nigerian criminal networks form an exception where women play a central role in the exploitation process.
+Although most traffickers are male, female suspects are also involved in low-ranking tasks.
+Nigerian criminal networks form an exception: women play a central role in the exploitation process.

-The typical structure of criminal groups engaged in THB consists of loose networks linked by kinship or ethnic ties.

-Criminal proceeds are primarily sent back to their country of origin.
+A vast majority of the criminal groups active in trafficking are capable of controlling the entire process, from the recruitment of victims to the reinvestment of the criminal proceeds.
+The typical structure of criminal groups engaged in trafficking consists of loose networks linked by kinship or ethnic ties and criminal proceeds are primarily sent back to the country of origin.

-Figure 1 Who are the Victims of Trafficking?
+Figure 1 Who are the victims of trafficking?